 These devices are sometimes used with medication to improve symptoms.

-Cardioverter defibrillators are implanted through an incision in the armpit using general anesthesia.
 The procedure takes 30 to 60 minutes and requires an overnight stay in the hospital.
 For 2 weeks afterward, your doctor advises you to avoid driving and lifting items heavier than 10 pounds.

 The doctor administers a sedative and a local anesthetic, which is applied at the incision and implantation site.
 It takes 30 to 60 minutes for the doctor to complete the procedure, and you typically stay in the hospital overnight.
 Your doctor may restrict your activities, such as driving, for up to two weeks after the procedure.

-If your NYU Langone doctor has implanted a pacemaker or defibrillator to manage hypertrophic cardiomyopathy, experts at the Heart Rhythm Center provide ongoing cardiac device management to ensure that the device continues to maintain your heart’s rhythm.
+If your NYU Langone doctor has implanted a pacemaker or defibrillator to manage HCM, experts at the Heart Rhythm Center provide ongoing cardiac device management to ensure that the device continues to maintain your heart’s rhythm.
 These devices can be monitored at your doctor’s office or remotely through wireless technology.

 In addition to patient care, our doctors are also involved in scientific research and in providing education for medical professionals.